Nahid-khatoon/Nahid-khatoon/README.md

 - 👋 Hi, I’m @Nahid-khatoon
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning .
 Diploma Computer science Engineer ing .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on......

 <!---
 Nahid-khatoon/Nahid-khatoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.